FormalSnake/formal-engine/README.md

 At the moment, it is just a C# console project using Raylib, it features 3D, a free camera, lighting and textures!
 This is technically not a game engine yet, at the moment it is a modular sample 3D Raylib project to kickstart your development,

+This is supposed to be an RTS engine to create games like red alert!

 ## Building the Code

 As this codebase is currently not ready for release, I can't make any guarantees about whether it will build for you.
 However, the process is pretty straightforward for anyone who wants to try: